 Animal experience and veterinary experience, which is conducted under the supervision of a veterinarian, might be the most important application components.
 The latter is particularly crucial.

-“We really want to know that you’ve worked alongside a veterinarian long enough that you have truly seen what veterinarians do on a daily basis,” Bates explains.
+“We really want to know that you’ve worked alongside a veterinarian long enough that you have truly seen what veterinarians do on a daily basis,” says an SGU veterinary admissions team representative.

 “We really want to know that you’ve worked alongside a veterinarian long enough that you have truly seen what veterinarians do on a daily basis.”

-While schools don’t always have a specified number of required experiential hours, it’s helpful to know that data from the American Association of Veterinary Medical Colleges (AAVMC) shows the median number of animal and veterinary experience hours for students who started vet school in 2019 was 706 and 500, respectively.
+While schools may not require a set number of experiential hours, American Associate of Veterinary Medical Colleges (AAVMC) data shows that students who started vet school in 2023 had a median of 500 animal and 800 veterinary experience hours.
 Keep in mind that variety is also important.

-“A lot of schools do require a breakdown of large-animal experience and small-animal experience,” Bates says.
+“A lot of schools do require a breakdown of large-animal experience and small-animal experience,” the SVM admissions rep says.

 3. Take your time crafting your vet school personal statement

-The Veterinary Medical College Application Service (VMCAS), which most students use to apply to programs, recently changed the essay section.
-It previously required written responses to three prompts, but applicants are now responsible for completing one personal statement that’s 3,000 characters or fewer.
+The Veterinary Medical College Application Service (VMCAS), which most students use to apply to programs, requires applicants complete one personal essay that is 3,000 characters or fewer.
 Though it can be daunting to compose something that shows who you are and why you want to pursue veterinary medicine, taking some time to reflect can help guide you.

-“It’s really to allow the schools to get a better understanding of who you are as a person and where you see your career going,” Bates says.
-“Just be as concise as possible—and be honest.”
+“It’s really to allow the schools to get a better understanding of who you are as a person and where you see your career going,” says the rep. “Just be as concise as possible—and be honest.”

 Make sure to review specific requirements for each school you plan to apply to as well.
 Some might request additional written responses.